How to Determine If ACI Multi-Site is the Right Data Center Solution

 - Lab 10: Intra-EPG isolation and micro-segmentation using uEPGs

-Module 4 offers a deep dive into the MSO install and deploying an ACI policy from the MSO and the technical and business benefits of MSO.
+Module 4 offers a deep dive into the MSO installation and deploying an ACI policy from the MSO and the technical and business benefits of MSO.

 - Lab 11: Restoring to module 3